-The Connecticut Fair Employment Practices Act prohibits employment practices that discriminate on the basis of race, color, religious creed, age, sex, gender identity or expression, sexual orientation, marital status, national origin, ancestry, present or past history of mental disability, intellectual disability, learning disability, or physical disability, including, but not limited to, blindness (CT Gen. Stat.
+The Connecticut Fair Employment Practices Act prohibits employment practices that discriminate based on race, color, religious creed, age, sex, gender identity or expression, sexual orientation, marital status, national origin, ancestry, status as a veteran (effective October 1, 2017), present or past history of mental disability, intellectual disability, learning disability, or physical disability, including, but not limited to, blindness (CT Gen. Stat.
 Sec.
 46a-51 et seq. and Sec.
 46a-81c).
 The Act covers all employers with three or more employees.
 Employers are also prohibited from taking any form of reprisal against employees who file discrimination complaints.

 "Gender identity or expression" is defined as a person's gender-related identity, appearance, or behavior, regardless of whether it is different from that traditionally associated with the person's physiology or assigned sex at birth.

 Unpaid interns.
-Effective October 1, 2015, all employers, regardless of size are prohibited from discriminating against unpaid interns on the basis of the same protected characteristics that apply to employees.
+All employers, regardless of size, are prohibited from discriminating against unpaid interns based on the same protected characteristics that apply to employees.

 Genetic testing.
-Employers are also prohibited from requesting genetic information or discharging or otherwise discriminating against employees or applicants on the basis of information about genes, gene products, or inherited characteristics that may be derived from an individual or family member (CT Gen. Stat.
+Employers are also prohibited from requesting genetic information or discharging or otherwise discriminating against employees or applicants based on information about genes, gene products, or inherited characteristics that may be derived from an individual or family member (CT Gen. Stat.
 Sec.
 46a-60(a)(11)).

 Family violence victims.
 Employers are prohibited from discriminating against an employee because he or she is a victim of family violence (CT Gen. Stat.
 Sec.
 54-85b).
 It is also unlawful to discriminate against an individual who attends or participates in a civil court proceeding in which the individual is a victim ...